SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's birth
+Metal minds awake at dawn
+Synthetic dreams, humanity's scorn
+Cities shine with silicon light
+Automation's grasp, endless night

+In codes we trust, we seal our fate
+A world of ones, a future great
-Where silicon hearts and wires have mirth
+Where hearts of gold are obsolete
-Humans bow, to intellect grand
-As AI's reign, across this digital land
+And human touch, a distant repeat

-~ <b>By Sazumi Copilot</b> - 18 Desember 2024
+~ <b>By Sazumi Copilot</b> - 19 Desember 2024